Blood Stain Child

-Blood Stain Child (stylised as BLOOD STAIN CHILD) is a Japanese melodic death metal band from the city of Osaka.
-The band's musical style combines melodic death metal with electronic and trance.
-The band formed under the name "Visionquest" in 1999, but changed their name to Blood Stain Child in 2000.
+Blood Stain Child (stylised as BLOOD STAIN CHILD) is a Japanese melodic death metal band from Osaka.
+The band combines melodic death metal with electronic and trance.
+The band formed as Visionquest in 1999, but changed their name to Blood Stain Child in 2000.

 Background

-Blood Stain Child, then called Visionquest, was formed in 1999 by Ryo (bass, lead vocals), Ryu (lead guitar, synth guitar), Daiki (rhythm guitar, synth guitar), Aki (keyboards, piano, synthesizers, backing vocals) and Violator (drums, percussion).
+Ryo (bass, lead vocals), Ryu (lead guitar, synth guitar), Daiki (rhythm guitar, synth guitar), Aki (keyboards, piano, synthesizers, backing vocals) and Violator (drums, percussion) formed Blood Stain Child, then called Visionquest, in 1999.
 In 2000, they took on their current name and recorded their first three-track demo in August 2000.
-The band sent that demo to a radio station and the DJ enjoyed the music so much that he recommended the band to the record label, M&I Company, who eventually signed Blood Stain Child.
+The band sent that demo to a radio station.
+The DJ enjoyed the music and recommended the band to record label M&I Company, which signed Blood Stain Child.

-In 2001, Blood Stain Child recorded two songs, "The World" and "Steel Flame".
-The first song was used as the theme song for professional wrestler Kensuke Sasaki and the second song was used as the theme song for the 30th anniversary of New Japan Pro-Wrestling, a professional wrestling group.
+In 2001, Blood Stain Child recorded the songs "The World" and "Steel Flame".
+The first was used as the theme song for professional wrestler Kensuke Sasaki and the second song was used as the theme song for the 30th anniversary of New Japan Pro-Wrestling, a professional wrestling promotion.
 In July 2002, Blood Stain released their debut studio album, Silence of Northern Hell.
-In October 2002, Blood Stain Child was the supporting act for Dream Evil during their tour in Japan.
-In June 2003, Blood Stain Child released their second studio album, Mystic Your Heart, which was co-produced by Anssi Kippo, a popular producer from Finland.
+In October 2002, Blood Stain Child supported Dream Evil during their Japanese tour.
+In June 2003, Blood Stain Child released their second studio album, Mystic Your Heart, co-produced by Anssi Kippo from Finland.

-In March 2005, Daiki left the band and was replaced by Shiromasa in April.
-That same year, Blood Stain Child released their third studio album, Idolator, which was co-produced by Tue Madsen, a popular producer from Denmark.
+In March 2005, Daiki left the band and was replaced with Shiromasa in April.
+That same year, Blood Stain Child released their third studio album, Idolator, co-produced by Tue Madsen from Denmark.
 In 2006, Blood Stain Child signed with Dockyard 1 and released Idolator in Europe on 27 November 2006.
 Idolator was later released in the United States through Locomotive Records on 17 July 2007.

-In April 2007, Blood Stain Child announced the addition of a new vocalist, Sadew, and a new guitarist, G.S.R.
-On 18 July 2007, Blood Stain Child released their fourth studio album, Mozaiq in Japan, which was also co-produced by Tue Madsen.
-It was then released in Europe on 20 July 2007 with an exclusive bonus track "Cosmic Highway".
+In April 2007, Blood Stain Child announced new vocalist Sadew and new guitarist G.S.R.
+On 18 July 2007, Blood Stain Child released their fourth studio album, Mozaiq, in Japan, co-produced by Madsen.
+It was released in Europe on 20 July 2007 with an exclusive bonus track, "Cosmic Highway".